 For example, customers who scored in the top 25% may have a "healthy" score, whereas those who scored in the bottom 25% would be in the "unhealthy" category.
 You can then average the scores in those percentiles to create overall benchmarks for your data.

 The final step is visualizing your score so everyone on your team can easily determine the health of an individual customer or account.
 There are a few ways you can do this and the method that you choose will likely be guided by how your customer success team operates.

-In the section below, we've listed a few examples of how you can display this metric, regardless of the industry you're business is a part of.
+In the section below, we've listed a few examples of how you can display this metric, regardless of the industry you're in.

 Customer Health Score Examples

 Customer health scores can be represented in a variety of different ways.
-Below are a few.
+Here are a few examples.